Have Questions? We Have Answers!

-Yes, we ship boat plans via USPS.
-They allow us to ship internationally to all countries they service directly or in conjunction with their respective local postal agencies.
-To receive a shipping quote, add the item to your cart and enter your shipping info.
+We ship boat plans via UPS or USPS.
+To receive a shipping quote on a set of plans, add the item to your cart and enter your shipping info.
 You can place an order by completing the checkout process.

 The FRS Series – Boat Plans

 Each set of boat plans include detailed drawings specifying assembly of the boat that compliment the the how-to build a boat video series on YouTube.
 Most importantly, our boat plans come with full size patterns of every plywood part you need to build the boat.
 (Dimensional lumber is best cut to fit.)
 For the FRS-18, it also includes full size patterns of each cradle station.
 Full size patterns are a modern way of boat building.
 Traditionally, lofting was used, where a list of measurements were transferred to the plywood as points, requiring you to connect the dots to make the shape.
 Many competitors still use loftings, dimensioned drawings, or only offer patterns for a few items.
 Dimensioned drawings of each part still require you to redraw everything full scale on the plywood.
 Our full size patterns eliminate all of this, along with the guesswork.
 The only requirement is to cut and trace the patterns.
 So be sure you know what you’re buying before you make the purchase.

 The FRS Series – Boat Kits